spring/SpringLS/README.markdown

 	> # edit the configuration
 	> notepad conf\META-INF\persistence.xml

-Info about the default persistence provider for TASServer:
+Info about the default persistence provider:
 [Hibernate configuration](http://docs.jboss.org/hibernate/stable/entitymanager/reference/en/html/configuration.html)

 When you are using MySQL, and you are experiencing problems to authenticate on